trungle14/MrGreen-JekyllTheme/_posts/2024-01-18-Consumer Finance Landscape In Vietnam.markdown

 from the banking system has many barriers leading to the development of usury.
 This type of lending is a potential threat to public due to its exorbitant high interest rate and ability to force borrowers sell their assets with mafia involvement which is a one of the most serious concerns of government, however it does still exist thanks to its convenience and fast penetration.

-My ultimate goal is definitely to find solutions to support people approach official financing channel.
-With aforementioned adverse effects of usury, it is undeniable the critical role of consumer lending by the virtue of offering not only instant loan without complicated procedure of banks but also financial solution ecosystem including convenient payment method – credit card with easy requirements, fast loan conversion from billing in order to facilitate every single aspect in life.
-With my 4 years of experience in various functions, I continuously observed and analyzed a list of pain points – 4 main challenges, that currently non-mortgage consumer lending is facing.
+With my 5 years of experience in various functions, I continuously observed and analyzed a list of pain points – 4 main challenges, that currently non-mortgage consumer lending is facing.
 To begin with, although consumer credit in Vietnam has not been at an early stage anymore as it has developed more than 15 years, admittedly, lack of focus and clear guidance from government